panjek26/interview/Notes.md

 # AI Usage Summary

-AI assistance (ChatGPT) was used for:
+AI assistance (Claude) was used for:

-- Refactoring Terraform code to support multiple environments.
+- Reviewing and validating Terraform for multi-environment scalability.
-- Updating EKS module to latest best practices.
+- Cross-verifying EKS module configuration and provider compatibility.
-- Drafting Helm templating and environment separation.
+- Streamlining Helm value structure and templating patterns.
-- Generating structured documentation and explanations.
+- Generating well-documented summaries for infrastructure and deployment workflows.
-- Ensuring naming consistency, tagging, and maintainable structure.
+- Ensuring consistent naming, tagging, and environment conventions.

 AI output was verified manually before applying to production infrastructure.